chris-short831/DC-Power-Supply/README.md

+These files were written in STM32CubeIDE 1.10.1 for an STM32L4A6 Nucleo Board.

 This program takes in 3-digit inputs which represent a desired voltage output from a 3x4 keypad, converts this value to the appropriate digital voltage, and sends this value to the MCP4921 Digital-Analog-Converter